Chaplains Hill and Monuments

 Chaplains from four wars rest on Chaplains Hill in Section 2 of Arlington National Cemetery.
-Those buried at Arlington include: the Army's first Chief of Chaplains, Colonel John T. Axton of World War I; World War II's Chief of Chaplains William A. Arnold, who was the first Chaplain to make General; and Major Charles Joseph Watters who served in Vietnam and was posthumously awarded the Medal of Honor for his actions on November 19, 1967.
+Those buried here include: the Army's first Chief of Chaplains, Col. John T. Axton of World War I; World War II's Chief of Chaplains, Maj.
+Gen. William R. Arnold, who was the first chaplain to make general; and Maj.
+Charles Joseph Watters who served in Vietnam and was posthumously awarded the Medal of Honor for his actions Nov.
+19, 1967.
 Unarmed, Watters was rendering aid to fallen comrades, disregarding his own safety when he was killed by a bomb explosion.

 On May 5, 1926, chaplains who served in World War I dedicated the Chaplains Monument to 23 chaplains who died in that war.
 Two quotations are inscribed on the cenotaph: "Greater Love Hath No Man Than This, That A Man Lay Down His Life For His Friends," "To You From Falling Hands We Throw The Torch - Be Yours To Hold It High."

 A memorial to 134 Protestant chaplains who died in World Wars I and II was dedicated on Oct.
 26, 1981, and includes the quotation "To The Glory of God And The Memory Of The Chaplains Who Died In Services Of Their Country."